-Each year approximately 15,000 students visit Mesquite ISD's Richard R. Russell Planetarium to enrich their understanding of the Earth and the universe.
+Each year students visit Mesquite ISD's Richard R. Russell Planetarium to enrich their understanding of earth and space science.
 Serving Mesquite ISD students and teachers since 1977, the planetarium is located next to Memorial Stadium at the foot of the Communications Tower.
 The facility was named for the late school board president and physician Dr. Richard Russell.

 The recent addition of The Layered Earth software allows students to experience Earth Science in the three dimensional dome setting.
 We are very excited to give students the opportunity to visualize not just the universe, but our planet as well.